How Much Does Garden Decking Cost?

 What additional costs might you need to pay when having new garden decking installed?

-Here are a few you should be aware of.
+Here are a few you should be aware of:

-Garden Maintenance Prices
+Garden Maintenance Cost

-Howvever, most gardeners will have a flat rate covering at least two hours.
+When it comes to gardener prices, you may be charged anywhere in the range of £15 to £25 per hour.
+However, most gardeners will have a flat rate covering at least two hours.

 Garden Waste Removal Cost